 - My Account

 Morris Miller was born on this date in 1927.
-He was a Black nurse and health care advocate.
+He was a Black nurse, and family consumer services advocate.

 Miller was a warmhearted professional who broke down many racial barriers during his career.
-He was a volunteer for the board of directors with the American Heart Association for over 30 years.
-After his retirement, he was appointed to the board of directors with the Sabathani Community Center in Minneapolis.
-There he developed a strategic five-year plan with incentives for teenagers (specifically young Black males).
+He volunteered for the board of directors with the American Heart Association for over 30 years.
+After his retirement, he was appointed to the board of directors of the Sabathani Community Center in Minneapolis.
+There he developed a strategic five-year plan with incentives for teenagers (specifically young black males).
 Miller was also a long-standing Masonic Lodge member.

-Married with three daughters, Morris Miller died on April 23, 2002, in Minneapolis.
+Married with three daughters, Morris Miller died in Minneapolis on April 23, 2002.